aiidateam/aiida-tutorials/docs/sections/getting_started/setup.md

 ### using AiiDAlab Launch

-AiiDAlab Launch makes it easy to run AiiDAlab on your own workstation or laptop.
+AiiDAlab Launch makes it easy to run AiiDA on your own workstation or laptop.

 To use AiiDAlab launch you will have to